cgrove8323/Bunny-Run/README.md

 ## Setup Instructions

-1. Download Python version 3.4.4
+1. Download Python version 3 with pygame.
-1. Install Pygame version cnkldsnvjsd;fh;uiahdjk
 1. Click "Run" at the top of the screen or simply press the F5 key to run the program.

 ## How to Play